jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/configuration.md

 user=shared@mailbox.org
 ```

-#### Hints on GMail
+### GMail - enabling IMAP

-* You need to explicitly enable IMAP access for your GMail account
+* You need to explicitly enable IMAP access for your GMail account.
 * Often Google blocks initial requests.
 You'll receive an e-mail notification from Google in the inbox to address this.
 * It will involve enabling 'less secure access'.
 It takes some time on Google's end before this is active.

+### OAuth2

+* Nothing special here, just check .

 # Policies